 Almost every point and shoot camera on the market has the ability to record video.
 Aim for a camera that can record HD videos.
 Some include a micro HDMI output port for high definition playback on your television or computer.
 Don’t forget to check whether a camera has an inbuilt microphone and allows for zoom when recording.

 ISO is a measure of a camera’s sensitivity to light.
-The amount of light passing through the sensor increases with increase in the ISO setting.
+The amount of light passing through the sensor increases with an increase in the ISO setting.
 A camera that allows for higher ISO settings will allow you to shoot blur-free images in low light conditions.
 It’s important to remember that an increased ISO setting also means more image noise.

-The Canon PowerShot SX530 captures your still images at a resolution of 16 MP.
+The Canon PowerShot SX540 captures your still images at a resolution of 20.3MP.
 The optical zoom lens has a range of from 24mm to 1200mm (50x Optical Zoom), and with 4x digital zoom, you will get a 200x Combined Zoom.

-You can set the camera to track your subject, and the SX530 automatically detect smiles, winks, or faces.
+You can set the camera to track your subject, and the SX540 automatically detect smiles, winks, or faces.
 You can delay activation of the shutter until a wink, smile, or additional face is detected.

-In addition to auto mode, the PowerShot SX530 offers auto hybrid mode which combines movies with still photography.
+In addition to auto mode, the PowerShot SX540 offers auto hybrid mode which combines movies with still photography.
 In this mode, each time you take a still photo, the camera also captures and saves a few seconds of video of the action prior to when you depressed the shutter.
 Use this mode for capturing special events like birthdays, graduations, weddings, or anniversaries and when you are done shooting, the camera automatically combines the videos into a movie that you can present as a gift to the subject of the celebration.